Scaffold-Free Lead Flashing Removal and Repair

 The poor work that had been carried out by the previous contractor had left the building prone to water penetration and damage.
 Every time it rained, water was entering the building through the roof and a number of associated problems had been reported.

 It was imperative that this job was carried out as quickly as possible in order to prevent further water damage to the property.
-Spectrum were able to organise teams and get the job booked in within just a week of receiving the order.
+Spectrum was able to organise teams and get the job booked within just a week of receiving the order.
 This allowed us to clean and repair the roof of the property before further damage was caused to the structure or aesthetics of the building.

 18th June 2020